GIScience/tree-genera-mapping/docs/README.md

 ## 9. Open items

-1. Height-channel encoding of the sample chips (§3.1).
-2. `training_class` ordering in `greehill_genera.csv` versus the model's class order (§3.2).
+1. `training_class` ordering in `greehill_genera.csv` versus the model's class order (§3.2).
-3. `conf/data.yaml` referenced by the released genus checkpoint is absent from the repo.
+2. `conf/data.yaml` referenced by the released genus checkpoint is absent from the repo.
-4. Focal loss in the released genus model is undocumented in the manuscript.
+3. Focal loss in the released genus model is undocumented in the manuscript.
-5. `yolo_eval` has no split selector.
+4. `yolo_eval` has no split selector.
-6. `predict_yolo` uses underscore flags; all other scripts use hyphens.
-7. `genus_eval` defaults to `conf/genus_labels.csv`, which does not exist — the label file is `data/genera_labels.csv`.
+5. `genus_eval` defaults to `conf/genus_labels.csv`, which does not exist — the label file is `data/genera_labels.csv`.

-8. `scripts/finalize_results.py`, referenced in older documentation, does not exist.
-Either add it or document how predictions are merged and exported.
-11. The per-class reference counts published in the Data Descriptor's class-specific performance table (total 9,663) do not match the deposited test partition (total 9,042;
+6. The per-class reference counts published in the Data Descriptor's class-specific performance table (total 9,663) do not match the deposited test partition (total 9,042;
     see §3.4).
 Since the dataset is released, this is checkable by any reader.
 Recompute the table from the released test split or state which dataset version produced it.
-12. `yolo_rgbih_tile/` ships no data YAML, so the released dataset cannot be used with `yolo_train` or `yolo_eval` without the user writing one (§3.4).
+7. `yolo_rgbih_tile/` ships no data YAML, so the released dataset cannot be used with `yolo_train` or `yolo_eval` without the user writing one (§3.4).
 Include it in the deposit.